-Course Program For Biology Majors who will Graduate in 2015 or Later
+Course Program For Biology Majors who will Graduate in 2015 to 2017

 The major in Biology is designed to educate students in both the breadth of subject matter encompassed by the biological sciences and the rapidly advancing knowledge at the forefront of this discipline.
 For questions on this major, consult your academic advisor or the Director of Undergraduate Studies (see Contact Us for the current director since this position rotates among the faculty).

 Program for majors

 The program is described in detail below in the following sections:

 Biology Courses (required and elective), Additional Science Courses, Comprehensive Exam, and RISE.
 Completion of all requirements is necessary to obtain the major.

 - Students who receive a score of 5 on the AP Biology Exam or on the AP Environmental Sciences Exam (but not both) will receive 2 credits of upper division electives that will count towards the 44 credits of biology courses and will receive the equivalent of a 4-credit nonmajors course (this is recorded as a College elective course).